edgware/edgware.github.io/docs/using_edgware/api.md

 ---
 A lightweight JSON interface is provided for Edgware services and apps, i.e. producers and consumers of information.
 For simplicity we'll use the term app to cover anything that connects to Edgware.

-Apps send JSON messages Edgware and receive responses using one of two protocols:
+Apps send JSON messages to Edgware and receive responses using one of two protocols:

 1. MQTT: messages are published to a single input topic on the app's local broker, and response messages and notifications returned with a corresponding output topic.
-2. Web sockets: messages are sent to and received from Edgware using a Web sockets connection to the built-in Web server.
+2. WebSockets: messages are sent to and received from Edgware using a WebSocket connection to the built-in Web server.

 ### MQTT